gejun123456/MyBatisCodeHelper-Pro/docs/en/methodNameToSql.md

 ## Using Mapper method name to generate sql.
+Only need a method name, no need for method parameters and return type.

 ![generateMultiple](https://raw.githubusercontent.com/gejun123456/MyBatisCodeHelper-Pro/master/screenshots/2017_08_06_multiple_sql_generate.gif)